 Moscow is located in the center of the European part of Russia, between the rivers Oka and Volga.
-The climate is moderate continental: heavy frosts and extreme heat are rare, but departures from the norm often happen.
-Moscow is the smallest federal subject of the Russian Federation by land area.
+The climate is moderate continental: heavy frosts and extreme heat are rare.
+The average temperature in January - minus 7.2 degrees Celsius, in July - plus 20.4 degrees Celsius.

-The name of the city, like the names of a lot of cities in the world, is bound with the name of the river Moskva, and it was called this way long before the settlement appeared.
+The name of the city as well as the names of many other cities around the world, is bound with the name of the river it is standing on (the Moskva River).
+The river was called this way long before the settlement appeared.
 It is unknown who named it and what this name means.
-There are 2 versions: Finnio-Ugric and Slavic.
+There are two main versions: Finnio-Ugric and Slavic.